Ishaaq-dev/WordSquare/README.md

 How to run:

 1, cd into cloned WordSqaure Directory
-2, run the command "java -jar <wordSqaure jar file>
+2, run the command "java -jar -wordSqaure jar file-"
 3, follow instructions prompted in terminal

 There are two jar file: